MicrosoftDocs/power-pages-docs/power-pages-docs/admin/manage-auth-key.md

 ---
 title: Manage website authentication key
-description: Learn how to manage the authentication key used by Power Pages to connect to Microsoft Dataverse environment, check the key details, notifications and troubleshoot a failed renew attempt.
+description: Learn how to manage the authentication key used by Power Pages.
 author: neerajnandwana-msft

 ms.topic: conceptual